About General Settings

 Enable secondary email address for users

 Activate to enable your users to have a secondary email address.
+Secondary email address will only work as an additional receiver of system messages for the particular user.

 Language in Learnster U